 No, not if the recommended installation advice is followed correctly.
 The adhesive forms a very strong bond that your pet will not be able to dig through.

 How long does delivery take?

 If purchased with artificial grass or foam underlay, your items will normally be sent together and delivery may take up to 5–7 working days.
+Delivery fees may apply.
 Please call us on 01245 931200 for further information.

 Multi-Purpose Adhesive Quantity Calculator

 EnviroStik Multi-Purpose Adhesive Product Data

 EnviroStik Multi-Purpose Adhesive Safety Data

 Two-Part Artificial Grass Adhesive: Everything You Need to Know

 Artificial Grass Glue: Which is Best – Single or Two-Part Adhesive?